ramrattanjonathan/thereviewproject/README.md

 My first ever website, created using HTML, CSS, JavaScript (notes and details at the bottom).

 The website features album reviews but in a much more appealing and immersive layout.
-It is very unpractical but creating it helped me learn the basics of HTML, CSS, and JavaScript.
+It is very unpractical but creating it helped me learn the basics of HTML, CSS, and JavaScript (and it was fun).

 https://jonathanramrattan.netlify.app/